Skip to start

 The incumbents are busy consolidating.
 Over $40B of EDA M&A since 2024: Synopsys-Ansys $35B, Cadence-Hexagon €2.7B, Renesas-Altium $5.9B (~22× revenue).
 Their energy is going into integration and seat repricing, not new workflows.

-Capital has validated the adjacent layer. $100M+ has gone into AI tools for board design (Quilter $40M, Flux $49M).
-Every one of them starts long after the design process has begun and stops before the hardware is built.
+Capital has validated the adjacent layer. $100M+ has gone into AI tools for board design (Quilter $40M, Flux $49M), all of it aimed at the schematic and PCB-layout stage.
+None of them carry context across the rest of the workflow.

 09 - Competition